laurens-in/WSA-Web-Audio-API/doc/slides/index.md

 ---

-### Browser APIs vs Third-Party APIs?
+### How are Browser APIs created?

+**Browser APIs**:
-**Browser APIs** are discussed and approved by the W3 Consortium, and are expected to be implemented **by each browser**, using the same common API functions. (i.e., web audio API)
+- are discussed and approved by the W3C Working Groups, and are expected to be implemented **by each browser**

-**Third-party APIs** are built on top of these browser APIs, often to make them easier to use or to streamline cross-browser support. (i.e., Tone.js, p5.sound, Howler.js)
+- The spec often leaves room for interpretation -> inconsistencies in implementations.
+- Strategy is to implement low-level functionality and wait for consensus among developers on how to implement high-level features before considering them
+- This can be a problem for niche APIs

 ---